plateofplants/plateofplants.github.io/_posts/2016-07-16-everything-about-protein.md

 ---
 layout: post

-title: Everything an herbivore needs to know about protein
+title: How does a vegan get protein?

 thumbnail: hannah.jpg

-summary: This is a summary about stuff
+summary: Everything you need to know and more about complete proteins

 published: false
 ---

-Surprisingly the first questions everyone asks when you tell them you are going to stop eating animal products is, where will you get your protein?
-The truth is not many people know why we need protein, how we get it, or how much we actually need.
-Consider this your crash coarse, and guide that you can show any worrying friends or family.
+The first questions everyone asks when you tell them you are going to stop eating animal products is, where will you get your protein?
+It is a valid question, and you need to know the answer.
+Plants can provide you with all the protein you need.

-So, if you live in any westernized country you probably know that the general publics perceptions is meat = protein, or maybe Cheese, milk, egg = protein.
-What do you do if you decide to abandoned those food though?
-You learn.
-You learn very fast that almost everything you eat has protein in it.
-But is that enough?
-Almost certainly, yes.
-As long as your are eating a variety of plants, you are probably getting everything you need.
-Probably is not a word I trust when it comes to nourishing my body though, and neither shall you.
-If anything, you need to know about protein just so your mom doesn’t worry.
+So the general publics perceptions is meat = protein, or maybe Cheese, milk, egg = protein.
+No one is talking about all the protein in kale.
+That's because plants don't have much protein when you compare them to meat.
+We have so many misconceptions about how much we need and why we need it.
+We don't need protein to feel full(eat 5lb of vegetables and see if you're still hungry).
+We need protein because it builds and repairs our cells, therefore our bodies.

-Lets make this simple.
-Protein is needed to rebuild, muscles and tissues throughout your body.
  Protein is a chain of nine essential amino acids.
-You need all nine amino acids for protein to be considered a “complete protein or one that can be used by the human body.
-This is where things get tricky.
-Almost all animal products already contain a complete protein.
-Plants however don’t usually have all nine essential amino acids.
-To make sure you are getting complete proteins you can eat a plant that you know contains a complete protein.
+You need all nine amino acids for protein to be considered a “complete protein" or one that can be used by the human body.
+Plants however don’t always have all nine essential amino acids.
+I suggest adding plants that contain complete proteins to your diet.

 ## Complete proteins